UCI-GDIM32-W25/in-class-activities-AVI-F4NG/README.md

 ### Question 1

-in the scene, the duck has a raycast (a ray that starts from a certain point on the duck) pointing towards the direction of the player.
+In the scene, the duck has a raycast (a ray that starts from a certain point on the duck) pointing towards the direction of the player.

 Normally, the duck is in the state of walking in random directions, and will detect obstacles blocking it in front of it with a sphere cast, which detects any objects in front of it and makes the duck change a direction if obstacles are present.
 This prevents the duck from attempting to "walk into" obstacles.